 This is your typical Agile development process where scrum teams break out stories and ship them along the way.
 Sometimes new discoveries pop up as products are being built or partially released.
 As a result, you may need to check the rest of the plan to see if the changes are warranted.
 Furthermore, clear visibility on progress and comparison between predicted vs planned allocation will help with re-balance the portfolio.

-As you can see, deciding the right products to solve the right problems requires the dynamic prioritization of product features, assessment of resourcing / timing scenarios, as well as visibility of progress to all key participants.
+As you can see, deciding on the right products to solve the right problems requires the dynamic prioritization of product features, assessment of resourcing/timing scenarios, as well as visibility of progress to all key participants.
 Moreover, it is an intensive exercise requiring the involvement of many functional leaders.

-Traditionally companies perform Strategic Planning on a 3 year vision 1 year plan time horizon.
-Since the early 2000, often with the adoption of Agile practices / Agile Transformation, leading tech companies started to shorten the planning cycle to a 1 year plan with quarterly alignment.
+Traditionally, companies perform strategic planning on a three-year vision and one-year plan time horizon.
+Since the early 2000s, often with the adoption of agile practices and agile transformation, leading tech companies started to shorten the planning cycle to a 1-year plan with quarterly alignment.

-However, in 2020, this frequency is no longer fast enough for the rate of changes we experience today in a globally competitive tech space.
+However, in the 2020s, this frequency is no longer fast enough for the rate of change we experience today in a globally competitive tech space.
 Thus, a more frequent cadence is needed.

 The predefined strategic planning frequency is mostly due to the cost of planning.
-There are a large number of people, mostly managers and leads, involved, using off-sites followed by many meetings and spreadsheets.
-But these plans and context often get lost when progressing to teams.
+There are a large number of people, mostly managers and leads involved, using off-sites followed by many meetings and spreadsheets.
+But these plans and their context often get lost when relaying them to teams.

-With a purpose-built platform like Dragonboat, companies can now practice strategic planning on-demand with a rolling quarterly horizon – responsively align goals, refine strategies, plan scenarios and assess tradeoffs quickly.
+With a purpose-built platform like Dragonboat, companies can now practice strategic planning on-demand with a rolling quarterly horizon.
+This enables them to responsively align goals, refine strategies, plan scenarios and assess tradeoffs quickly.